florentpoujol/Daneel/readme.md

     })

 Also :

 - Use the gameObject or asset name instead of the actual object with some functions
 - Simpler raycasting with `ray:InstersectsGameObject()` or `ray:Cast()`
-- Triggers (proximity check and interaction with the gameObject in range)
+- Triggers (they perform a proximity check against some gameObjects and interact with them when they are in range)
-- Easily interact with gameObjects hovered by the mouse
+- Interact with gameObjects hovered by the mouse
 - Events
-- Hotkeys (fire events when pressing buttons)
+- Hotkeys (fire events at the push of any button)

 ## <a id="install"></a>Installation